An illustration of a building and large battery

 The local energy provider is already an authorised retailer and has an established partnership with an innovative IT provider with the capability to develop the energy sharing and trading platform.

-Partnering with an authorised retailer avoids the Proponent needing to obtain all the authorisations and registrations that it would otherwise need to obtain to offer services using the battery, including an energy retailer authorisation from the Australian Energy Regulator (AER) and registrations from the Australian Energy Market Operator (AEMO) as a Customer, Generator or Market Small Generation Aggregator.
+Partnering with an authorised retailer avoids the Proponent needing to obtain all the authorisations and registrations that it would otherwise need to obtain to offer services using the battery, including an energy retailer authorisation from the Australian Energy Regulator (AER) and registrations from the Australian Energy Market Operator (AEMO) as an Integrated Resource Provider.
 The authorised retailer can be responsible for those authorisations and registrations, complying with the related regulatory obligations including consumer protections, and billing customers.
 It will also have the necessary information and communication technology infrastructure already in place.

 Customers wishing to utilise the community battery to store and/or consume locally generated electricity would need to become a customer of the partnered authorised retailer for all the electricity supply at their premises.